Swarnagiri Temple

 Yurt Camp:

 A yurt is the modern version of an ancient shelter used by nomadic tribes in Central Asia.
 It's a dome-shaped structure that resembles a tent but has a cabin's durability.
 Yurts have circular wooden frames covered in felted wool layers, and along with other amenities, they can hold a stove to provide heat.
+We had a bonfire camp with local family playing local traditional music at the camp.

 Day 2: